27 Feb Yin Yang Medicine

 But yin and yang are not static or mutually exclusive.
 These opposing and contracting energies can coexist and even complement each other.
 The nature of yin-yang lies in the interplay between the two.
 Think of it in the example of night and day; there cannot be shadows without light.

 The balance between yin and yang is important in nature, but also critical where health and healing are concerned.
 If yin is stronger, yang will be weaker, and vice versa.
 Yin elements can contain certain parts of yang, and yang can have some part of yin.
-This balance is what promotes complete healing.
+This balance is what promotes complete and dynamic healing.

 Here is a more concise view of what I mean by yin and yang energy: